Zandres88/engandreszambrano.github.io/_projects/4_project.md

 ---
 layout: page
-title: Cryptography and Security: AES, TLS Certificates, and Vulnerability Assessment
+title: Cryptography and Security - AES, TLS Certificates, and Vulnerability Assessment
 description: This project explores the use of cryptographic algorithms, focusing on AES encryption, TLS certificate verification, and the vulnerabilities that arise from insecure data transmission.
 It includes a step-by-step guide on AES encryption, certification checks, and web security analysis. img:assets/img/img_title4.png
 importance: 4